tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 - **Setting TTL**: Message-level TTL **cannot be higher than topic's (queue) TTL**.
 If not set, queue's TTL is used.
 - **Message Lock**: When a message is locked, its expiration is halted.
 Expiration resumes if the lock expires or the message is abandoned.
-- **Dead-Letter Queue**: Expired messages can be moved to a dead-letter queue for further inspection.
+- **Dead-Letter Queue**: Expired messages can be moved to a dead-letter queue for further inspection only if _EnableDeadLetteringOnMessageExpiration_ set to _true_.

 ## [Scheduled messages](https://learn.microsoft.com/en-us/azure/service-bus-messaging/message-sequencing#scheduled-messages)